Plex Server Rock-on

 Installing Plex Rock-on

 It is also recommended that this Rock-on be run by a dedicated user and that the above shares be owned by that user.
-The following Plex Shares section and the later Plex User, Group, and Version section detail the relevant aspects.
-If you do not already have a non-admin non-root user under which you would like to run Plex then please first create a plex user, see our Users section for instructions.
+This Rockon allows for selecting a non-root user.
+The following Plex Shares section and the later Plex Version, User and Group section detail the relevant aspects.
+If there is not already a non-admin non-root user under which Plex could be run, consider first creating for example a plex user (and group).
+See Users section for instructions.

 ../../_images/plex_install.png